Controversies about Opus Dei: Corporal mortification

 Much public attention has focused on Opus Dei's encouragement of the practice of bodily mortification, especially due to news reports and after descriptions of the practice appeared in the popular novel The Da Vinci Code.

 Opus Dei's celibate members (numeraries, numerary assistants, and associates) practice three forms of corporal mortification that were traditionally used in religious orders and by some laypeople in Catholic countries such as Spain.
 One of the more controversial forms of mortification is the use of a cilice, a small metal chain with inwardly pointing spikes that is worn around the upper thigh.
 The cilice's spikes cause pain and may leave small marks, but typically do not cause bleeding.
 Numeraries, associates, and numerary assistants are expected to wear a cilice for two hours each day except feast days.
 Another mortification is to whip themselves with a small "discipline" (a corded rope whip) for a few minutes once a week while saying a prayer, as a participation in Jesus' scourging.
 (Escrivá had special whips for himself with metal tips on the end; these caused bleeding.)
 Additionally, female numeraries only are required to sleep on a board instead of a mattress (or boards on top of mattress).
 Former female members have explained that Escrivá justified this rule by saying that since women numeraries give up having children (by celibacy, inter alia), they need this special mortification to keep them emotionally strong.
 Male numeraries are expected, instead, to sleep on the floor one night a week.
 Supernumeraries and associates, who do not live in Opus Dei centers (and hence might share a bed or a bedroom with family members), are instead expected or encouraged to sleep one night per week without a pillow.

 Mortification ("dying to oneself") has had a long history within the Catholic Church (e.g. mediaeval religious often fasted on certain days while reciting particular prayers, etc.).
 Corporal mortification, of the type practiced by Opus Dei numeraries, however, is a rare practice for modern Catholics, and the Church itself does not tend to teach, encourage, or even condone such displays.
 Opus Dei points out that mortification of various types has been practiced by certain revered individual Catholics, including Mother Teresa, Óscar Romero and Padre Pio.
-Escrivá accused the secularised world of inconsistency in so far as it accepts physical pain and sacrifice in other domains—such as athletics, business, and for personal beautification—but objects to such acts when done for a religious purpose; he failed to acknowledge the radically different contexts, motivations, and levels of emotional and other manipulation at work, in these varying domains.
+Escrivá accused the secularised world of inconsistency in so far as it accepts physical pain and sacrifice in other domains—such as athletics, business, and for personal beautification—but objects to such acts when done for a religious purpose.